octamp/wamp/README.md

 ## Profile

-Octamp Wamp currently implemented using [Basic Profile](https://wamp-proto.org/wamp_bp_latest_ietf.html) of WAMP Proto.
+Octamp Wamp currently implemented using [Basic Profile and Advance Profile](https://wamp-proto.org/wamp_latest_ietf.html) and  of WAMP Proto.

 ## How to use